The Tree of Life Mosaic – An Ancient Symbol That Still Draws Us In

 The Tree of Life Today

 In modern times, the imagery of the Tree of Life still resonates.
-It’s a popular tattoo design, and is depicted in jewelry, mosaic wall art, and pops up in film and culture references.
+It’s a popular tattoo design, and is depicted in jewelry, mosaic designs, and pops up in film and culture references.
 We can all identify with at least one aspect of its many meanings.

 Within all of us is a basic need to better ourselves and feel connected to nature and life itself.
 Tree of Life artwork is appealing to viewers who can be vastly different in culture and religion, but who still share in the desire for a better and more peaceful world.
 It’s always a beautiful image that is appreciated across generations and continents.